codio/knowledge/source/instructors/setupcourses/assessments/delete-assessment.rst

 4. Click the **Assessment** tab to view the list of all assessments.
 Deleted assessments are hightlighted in red.

-3. Click the **X** next to the assessment you want to permanently delete.
+5. Click the **X** next to the assessment you want to permanently delete.

+6. You can also use the **Filter By**, select **Not Used** and delete all unused assessments together.
+You can search for assessments by name,points or order in guides and order them up or down using the arrow buttons